New Artificial Turf Smell and First Cleaning: What to Expect and When to Act

 Old, dirty backing of artificial turf being lifted to reveal cleaner turf underneath during TurFresh restoration

-➡️ Days 1–14: The infill (typically crumb rubber, silica sand, or organic alternatives) begins to compact under foot traffic.
-Compaction reduces drainage efficiency and traps organic particles close to the turf backing, the warmest, most sheltered part of the surface.
+Days 1 to 14: The infill (typically crumb rubber, silica sand, or organic alternatives) begins to compact under foot traffic.
+Compaction reduces drainage efficiency and traps organic particles close to the turf backing, the warmest and most sheltered part of the surface.

-➡️ Days 14–30: Bacteria counts measurably increase in areas with regular foot traffic, pet use, or standing debris.
-Studies of synthetic turf surfaces have detected Staphylococcus aureus, E. coli, and other pathogens within the first month of residential use.
+Days 14 to 30: Bacteria counts begin increasing measurably in areas with regular foot traffic, pet use, or standing debris.
+Well-documented in research on synthetic surface hygiene, common environmental bacteria including Staphylococcus aureus and E. coli can be detected on synthetic surfaces within the first month of regular residential use.

-➡️ Days 30–90: Volatile organic compounds (VOCs) from decomposing organic matter and pet waste begin bonding to infill particles.
+Days 30 to 90: Volatile organic compounds from decomposing organic matter and pet waste begin bonding to infill particles.
 At this stage, odor becomes detectable, and standard garden hose rinsing moves bacteria down into the drainage layer rather than removing it.

 Does New Turf Have a Break-In Period Before Cleaning Is Needed?